viniciusrplima/redux-todo/README.md

-### Redux Todo
+# Redux Todo

-A simple todo list that uses redux to manage state.
+A simple todo list that uses redux for state management.